Google delays mandatory return to office beyond Jan. 10 - NewsBreak

 Google delays mandatory return to office beyond Jan.
 10

-Dec 2 (Reuters) - Alphabet Inc's (GOOGL.O) Google said on Thursday it is indefinitely pushing back its January return-to-office plan globally amid growing concerns over the Omicron variant of the coronavirus and some resistance to company-mandated vaccinations.
+(Reuters) -Alphabet Inc’s Google said on Thursday it is indefinitely pushing back its January return-to-office plan globally amid growing concerns over the Omicron variant of the coronavirus and some resistance to company-mandated vaccinations.

 On Thursday, Google executives told employees that the company would put off the deadline beyond that date.
 Insider first reported the news.